Divorce Cost Calculator: Calculate lawyer fees and court cost

 Asset allowance for each child

-Net income per month (1. spouse):
+Net income per month (husband):

-Net income per month (2. spouse):
+Net income per month (wife):

 Joint assets: